chaoticgd/wrench/docs/cpp_parser.md

 ## Enablement

-This parser can on be turned using the following line in a referenced header file:
+This parser can be turned on using the following line in a header file:

 ```
 #pragma wrench parser on